ai9app/AI-Cinematic-Prompt-Director/README.md

 ## 🚀 How to Use

-### Method 1: Generate Directly on ai9app (Recommended)
+### Method 1: Use Directly on ai9app.io (Recommended)
+The fastest way to get started is to use this framework where it thrives best—on our AI creation platform.
 1. Head over to **[ai9app.io](https://ai9app.io)**.
-2. Utilize this integrated skill to automatically translate your raw ideas into structured video prompt matrices.
+2. **Use the Skill:** Run this AI Cinematic Prompt Director skill directly on the platform to automatically translate your raw ideas into structured video prompt matrices.
-3. Use your generated prompts to render breathtaking AI videos using the tools available on the platform.
+3. **Generate Video:** Feed your new prompts straight into our AI rendering engines.
+4. **Create & Share Your Own:** Have a unique workflow?
+You can create, use, and **share your own custom skills** on the platform to help the community and earn platform credits!

 ### Method 2: Build a Custom AI Agent
 1. Copy the entire contents of [`Cinematic-Prompt-Director-Skill.md`](./Cinematic-Prompt-Director-Skill.md).